kaelzhang/docker-image-futuopend/README.md

 The container will start
 - a FutuOpenD agent
-- a websocket server which could help to check the ready status of the FutuOpend agent and make it possible for you to provide SMS verfication code.
+- a websocket server which could help to check the ready status of the FutuOpenD agent and make it possible for you to provide SMS verfication code.

 ```sh
 docker pull ostai/futuopend:latest